-- 1. Changes to a college's 5 year plan are driven by a number of factors including, but not limited to, Strategic Analysis Team (SAT) input, local business and industry input, student needs, and previous performance of measures of core indicators.
-Generally these changes are reflected in the annual college Perkins performance report. - 2.
+- 1. Colleges' budgets are driven by a number of factors including, but not limited to, Strategic Analysis Team (SAT) input, local business and industry input, student needs, and previous performance measures.
+Generally these changes are reflected in the previous year's annual Perkins performance report. - 2.
 This annual report reflects performance in relation to the core indicators.
-It serves as the college's annual application for Perkins funds.
+The budget, along with the accompanying CLNA serves as the college's annual application for Perkins funds.
 Colleges must reflect in their report a plan for improving any core indicator below the adjusted level of performance and any funds directed at improvement. - 3.
-ACCS serves as the approval authority for Annual Modification to Plan and Application.
+ACCS and, ultimately, the ALSDE serve as the approval authority for the Colleges' annual budgets.
 ACCS will notify colleges of approval or need for modification. - 4.
-The current five year plans submitted by the colleges, pertaining to Perkins IV, expired in 2013.
-Colleges will submit a College Plan for Career and Technical Education, which serves as the Application for Perkins IV Basic Grant funds.
-This plan is contained within the annual report submitted to ACCS reflecting Perkins activities during the preceding Perkins reporting year.
-Additional revisions may be directed as necessary to changes in the Perkins law or other directions from OCTAE.
+Additional revisions may be directed, as necessary, based on changes in the Perkins law or other directions from OCTAE.